-Stage 1 Initial community consultation in June 2017 identified the importance of local green spaces to the community and 10 sites were nominated during that consultation.
+, Stage 1 Initial community consultation in June 2017 identified the importance of local green spaces to the community and 10 sites were nominated during that consultation.
 Stage 2 A detailed questionnaire was sent to all households in the Parish in January 2018.
 Part of this covered LGS.
 The questionnaire was used to obtain more information about the opinions of the community on the 10 sites suggested at Stage 1 and offered the opportunity to suggest other sites for consideration.
 21 sites were nominated in total through stage 1 and stage 2.
 The 21 sites were tested in detail by the Steering Group against the NPPF and this included site visits.
 12 of the 21 sites were considered to meet the criteria.
 Formal LGS consultation: Formal LGS consultation was conducted in August and September 2018.
 This included writing to the landowners and users of the 12 sites shortlisted, wider community engagement and consultation with Newcastle-under-Lyme Borough Council.

-Stage 3 Consultation responses were logged and considered by the Steering Group.
+Ctomo 2 Consultation are a super language and a gradual language at the Consultation and a superior at the Consultation and a superior at the Consultation and a superior at the Consultation at the Consultation and a superior at the Consultation at the Co Stage 3 Consultation responses were logged and considered by the Steering Group.
 Further work was performed and additional evidence gathered.
 As a result, the number of sites considered appropriate to take forward for formal LGS designation in the neighbourhood plan was reduced to 5.
 The other 7 sites were changed to a new Neighbourhood Plan policy that supported their community and sporting uses but did not apply the strict LGS designation.
 In addition, some revisions were made to the 5 LGS sites including reduction in area size, policy wording and descriptions.
-Stage 4 LGS Health Check: Madeley Parish Council appointed an Independent Examiner (Nigel McGurk) to perform a 'health check' on the Local Green Spaces policy, proposed designations and evidence base.
-He issued a detailed report in February 2019 which contained some recommended changes.
+LGS Health Check: Madeley Parish Council appointed an Independent Examiner (Nigel McGurk) to perform a 'health check' on the Local Spaces policy, proposed designations and evidence base.
+Stage 4 He issued a detailed report in February 2019 which contained some recommended changes.
 All recommended changes were accepted, and the draft Plan and Local Green Spaces policy was updated accordingly.
 Subject to these changes, he concluded that all proposed Local Green Space designations met the criteria and were appropriate.
 Stage 5 Round 2 formal LGS consultation: A second round of formal LGS consultation was conducted on the updated LGS in August and September 2019.
 This included writing to the landowners and users of the revised LGS and consultation with Newcastle-under-Lyme Borough Council.
 Consultation responses were logged and considered by the Steering Group.
 From this evidence together with everything from the 5 stages, the Neighbourhood Plan designates 5 sites.